0x4447/0x4447_product_s3_email/README.md

 This stack takes advantage of AWS S3, AWS SES, AWS Lambda and the AWS Trigger system to tie everything together.

 - **SES**: is responsible for receiving and sending emails.
-- **S3 Bucket**: is used to store the messages.
+- **S3 Bucket**: is used to store the messages, and to trigger Lambdas.
-- **Lambda**: is used to process the emails.
+- **Lambdas**: to process the emails.

 # How dose it work

 **Receiving an email**:

 1. An email comes to SES which will trigger a Lambda function.
-1. Tis lambda function will sort the email based on the To and From field and store it in S3 under the `Inbox` folder.
+1. This lambda function will sort the email based on the To and From field and store it in S3 under the `Inbox` folder.
-1. The `Inbox` folder will trigger a Lambda function which will load the raw email, convert it in to a `.html` and `.txt` file.
-Store it along side the original message.
+1. The `Inbox` folder will trigger a Lambda function which will load the raw email, convert it in to a `.html` and `.txt` file, and store it along side the original message.

 **Sending an email**:

 1. You create a JSON file properly formatted (check the section bellow)
-1. Save the file in the following path `TMP/email_out/json`
+1. Save the file in the following path `TMP/email_out/json`.
+The file name or extension are irrelevant as long as the content is text and JSON formated.
-1. This action will trigger the `json_to_raw` Lambda which will generate a raw email, send out using SES and saving the raw message to `TMP/email_out/raw`
+1. This action will trigger the `outbound` Lambda which will generate a raw email, send it out using SES and save the raw message to the `Sent` folder.
-1. This will trigger the `copy` Lambda, which will copy the raw message to the `Sent` folder organized by the To and From field.
+1. The `Sent` folder will trigger a Lambda function which will load the raw email, convert it in to a `.html` and `.txt` file, and store it along side the original message.
-1. Which will trigger the the same `converter` Lambda used in the **Receiving an email** section to convert the raw message in readable files.

-This flow was designed to take only advantage of the S3 trigger system, and brake each action in to small Lambdas.
-One limiting factor of the trigger system is that a PUT action is indistinguishable from each other.
-Which can causes infitnie loops if.
-To mitigate this you either have to wrtie extra code to check which object triggered a Lambda, and from where.
-Or you can differentiate an action by doing a COPY action.
-This ads an extra step in the flow, but removes the need of extra code.
-Both solutions are valid, and in this case we decided to opt for the PUT/COPY actions and see how this works.
+This flow was designed to take only advantage of the S3 trigger system, and brake each action in to small Lambda.

-# How to make the email message
+### How to make the email message

 You create a custom JSON file which you then upload to the `TMP/email_out/json` folder, and the file should look like this: